crowe32996/nyc-apartment-search/README.md

 The initial API search is limited to the following pre-filtering:

 - 300+ Square Feet
-- Within 5 mi radius of Downtown Brooklyn (arbitrarily chosen as somewhat central across all five boroughs and surrounding cities)
+- Within 5 mi radius of Downtown Brooklyn (chosen as central across all five boroughs and surrounding cities)

 ---